Published: Aug 1, 2016Time to read: 4mins Category: Performance

-We’re headed into the dog days of summer, where scores of employees take their well-deserved vacation days and head for the pool, the beach, or the closest air-conditioned movie theater.
+Over summer, scores of employees take their well-deserved vacation days and head for the pool, the beach, or the closest air-conditioned movie theater.
 The problem for managers, however, is dealing with multiple vacation requests.
 What do you do when half your team asks for the same week off?
-Here are some of our best tips for managing employee vacations:

-Set Expectations about Vacation Time During the Hiring and Onboarding Process
+1. Set Expectations About Vacation Time During the Hiring and Onboarding Process

-Establish PTO Submission Timelines – and Stick to Them
+2. Establish PTO Submission Timelines – And Stick to Them

 On those occasions where multiple employees ask for the same time period off, bring the team together to discuss possible compromises and solutions.
 There might be a way to accommodate all of these requests, but it will require give and take from every team member to be successful.
 Otherwise, you as the manager might have to step in and make some tough decisions.

-Finally, remember that you should take some time off too—managers need to recharge too!
+Finally, remember that you should take some time off too—managers also need to recharge!